nikhaldi/inieditor-java/README.md

 r5 (3/4/2013):
 - revived the code from an old backup
-- renamed package from ch.ubique.inieditor to com.nikhaldimann.inieditor,
+- renamed package from `ch.ubique.inieditor` to `com.nikhaldimann.inieditor`,
   as I don't own the ubique.ch domain anymore

 License